 Advanced microscopy applied to clinical cell biology problems will form the backbone for the research projects.
 The LCAM partners at UvA, AMC and NKI provide the research projects in close collaboration with scientists in which the master students can participate.

-A typical example of such a research project is to create your own genetic encoded sensor (using GFP labeling and cloning techniques), cell transfection & manipulation, performing experiments with living cells using advanced microscopes, interpreting image data, image analysis and processing and finally the design of follow up experiments.
+A typical example of such a research project is to create your own genetic encoded sensor (using GFP labelling and cloning techniques), cell transfection & manipulation, performing experiments with living cells using advanced microscopes, interpreting image data, image analysis and processing and finally the design of follow up experiments.
 It is strongly advised to do at least one research project at one of the three participating departments in LCAM and one research project abroad in one of the many international research labs that collaborate with LCAM.

 ▪ The first course is Molecular Biology of the Cell.
-This basic theoretical course that is the same for all master tracks in the Medical Biology cluster will recap the molecular basis of cell function including proteins, membranes, DNA structure, cell metabolism, protein synthesis and cellular signaling.
+This basic theoretical course that is the same for all master tracks in the Medical Biology cluster will recap the molecular basis of cell function including proteins, membranes, DNA structure, cell metabolism, protein synthesis and cellular signalling.

 ▪ The second course is Advanced Microscopy.
 The aim of this practical course is to get hands-on experience and theoretical background in performing state-of-the-art (light) microscopy applied to cell biology.
 The microscope setups on which the training is provided, are part of the van Leeuwenhoek Centre for Advanced Microscopy (LCAM) in Amsterdam.